Monday, April 27, 2009

 So, stay tuned for updates!

 BTW, I can't reproduce the recipe here, since it's not online anywhere, so I don't think he wants it posted all over the 'Net.
-The book is worth buying (both of them, actually), anyway, if you are a serious baker, and not bad prices on amazon even for the hardcover versions.
+The book is worth buying (both of them, actually), anyway, if you are a serious baker, and a good price on amazon even for the hardcover version.

 Enjoy!